 Our Pearland TX Podiatrist Says to Regularly Monitor Feet for Suspicious Changes

 Early detection is key to tackling skin cancer.
 You may not look closely at your feet as often as you do your face or arms, but noticing warning signs on your feet may save your life.
 Abnormal moles, freckles, or pigmented skin are all flags that you should immediately visit your podiatrist or dermatologist to have your feet and skin further examined.
 Look for unusual spots anywhere on the feet, including the soles and under the toenails.
 If you notice a change in size, shape, or color, you are also more than welcome to call our Pearland TX podiatry office to schedule a consultation.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pearland TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pearland TX, by clicking here or by calling 281.397.3487.